 Students also may take courses outside the School of Music, Dance and Theatre in areas such as critical and cultural studies, area studies, languages and literatures, and aesthetic theory.
 All activities are selected to help students meet the goals of the program and develop the capability of becoming leaders in the field.

 Reviews of the student's performance in courses and development of research skills, artistic skills and teaching competencies are conducted by the supervisory committee at the end of each semester.

-Examinations are composed of written and oral components centering on theatre history, literature and criticism, theatre and performance of the Americas and the research area.
+Examinations are comprised of written and oral components centering on theatre history, literature and criticism, theatre and performance of the Americas and the research area.

 A dissertation based on original high-quality research work demonstrating proficiency in the student's special field is required.

 Applicants must fulfill the requirements of the Graduate College and the Herberger Institute for Design and the Arts.

 Applicants are eligible to apply to the program if they have earned a master's degree in a relevant area from a regionally accredited institution.

 Applicants must have a minimum cumulative GPA of 3.00 (scale is 4.00 = "A") in the last 60 hours of their first bachelor's program and a minimum cumulative GPA of 3.00 (scale is 4.00 = "A") in an applicable master's degree program.

 - official transcripts

 - three letters of recommendation from professionals familiar with the student's work